Skip to content

 Trigger

-• CountTrigger: fires when # of element in a window > parameter
+• CountTrigger fires when # of elements in a window exceeds a specified parameter.

 Eviction

-Evictor is used to remove elements from a window after the trigger fires and before or after the window function is applied.
-The logic to remove is app specific.
+Evictor is used to remove elements from a window either after the trigger fires or before/after the window function is applied.
+The specific logic for removing elements is application-specific and can be tailored to meet the needs of your use case.

 Resources